Introduction to Information Systems and Digital Transformation

 Professor–Student Communication

-● The professor will contact the students through their school email address (IMT-BS/TSP) and the Moodle portal.
+• The professor will contact students through their school email address (IMT-BS/TSP) and the Moodle portal.
 There will be no communication via personal email addresses.
 It is the student's responsibility to check their IMT-BS/TSP mailbox regularly.

-● Students can communicate with the professor through the institutional email address.
-If necessary, it is possible to meet with the professor in his office during office hours or by appointment.
+• Students may communicate with the professor through the institutional email address.
+If necessary, meetings can be arranged during office hours or by appointment.

-If a student has a disability that will prevent from completing the described work or require any accommodation, he may inform the program director (with supporting documents) as soon as possible.
-Also, students are encouraged to discuss it with the professor.
+If a student has a disability that prevents them from completing the described work or requires any accommodation, they should inform the program director (with supporting documents) as soon as possible.
+Students are also encouraged to discuss their needs directly with the professor.

-● Out of courtesy for the professor and classmates, all mobile phones, electronic games or other devices that generate sound should be turned off during class.
+• Out of courtesy for the professor and classmates, all mobile phones, electronic games, or other devices that generate sound must be turned off during class.

-● Students should avoid disruptive and disrespectful behavior such as: arriving late, leaving early, and careless behavior (e.g., sleeping, reading non-course material, using vulgar language, over-speaking, eating, drinking, etc.).
-A warning may be given on the first infraction of these rules.
-Repeated violators will be penalized and may face expulsion from the class and/or other disciplinary proceedings.
+• Students should avoid disruptive and disrespectful behavior, including arriving late, leaving early, sleeping, reading non-course material, using vulgar language, speaking over others, eating, or drinking.
+A warning may be issued on the first infraction.
+Repeated violations will result in penalties and may lead to expulsion from the class and/or other disciplinary proceedings.

-● The tolerated delay is 5 minutes.
-Attendance will be taken via a QR code provided by the teacher at the start of each course.
+• The tolerated delay is 5 minutes.
+Attendance will be recorded via a QR code provided by the professor at the start of each session.

-● Students should arrive on time for exams and other assessments.
-No one will be allowed to enter the classroom once the first person has finished the exam and left the room.
-There is absolutely no exception to this rule.
-No student can continue to take an exam once the time is up.
-No student/s may leave the room during an examination unless they have finished and handed over all the documents.
+• Students must arrive on time for exams and assessments.
+No one will be permitted to enter the classroom once the first student has finished and left the room — there are no exceptions to this rule.
+No student may continue the exam once the allotted time has elapsed, and no student may leave the room during an examination until they have finished and handed in all documents.

-● In the case of remote learning, the student/s must keep their camera on unless instructed otherwise by the professor.
+• In the case of remote learning, students must keep their camera on unless otherwise instructed by the professor.

-IMT-BS is committed to a policy of honesty in the academic community.
+IMT-BS is committed to a policy of academic honesty.
 Conduct that compromises this policy may result in academic and/or disciplinary sanctions.
 Students must refrain from cheating, lying, plagiarizing, and stealing.
-This includes completing your own original work and giving credit to any other person whose ideas and printed materials (including those from the Internet) are paraphrased or quoted directly.
-Any student who violates or assists another student in violating academic behavior standards will be penalized in accordance with IMT-BS rules.
+This includes producing original work and properly crediting any person whose ideas or materials, including those sourced from the Internet, are paraphrased or directly quoted.
+Any student who violates, or assists another student in violating, academic behavior standards will be sanctioned in accordance with IMT-BS rules.

 Références obligatoires et lectures suggérées